Things Learned At: Beacons Festival

 It’s better to burn out than to fade away

 Trudging back to the campsite on Sunday evening brings about that familiar sense of impending doom as the festival draws to a close.
 You’re desperately trying cling on to the last moments of enjoyment before you’re awoken on Monday morning to the sound of festival staff blowing whistles and informing you that you are to leave the campsite imminently.
 It’s in these dying moments that everything you hate about music festival culture is thrown to the back of your mind.
 It doesn’t matter that you’ve gained a curvature in your spine from sleeping on top of all your belongings each night, that you’ve been woken each morning by a man on his knees launching the contents of his stomach onto the patch of grass just next to your head behind a thin layer of tent fabric, or that you haven’t drunk any water in four days.
 It certainly doesn’t matter that you’ll undoubtedly spend the next week feeling like someone’s scraped out your organs with a plastic fork and filled you with cheap toothpaste.
-Right now, all of that is irrelevant, because it’s 4am and we’re here to discuss Bertrand Russell on top of a hill whilst a girl dances around with a boom box blasting out Outkast’s ‘Ms. Jackson’.
+Right now, all of that is irrelevant, because it’s 4am and we’re here to discuss Bertrand Russell on top of a hill.

 It’s become apparent over the course of the weekend that there is no such thing as an archetypal Beacons attendee, and it’s truer than ever when looking around at the large crowd that surrounds us here, an entire cross section of a generation; goth kids in creepers, hippies with dreadlocks, boys in tracksuits, girls in expensive looking vintage clothes.
 Snippets of conversation drift by; a young man from South London – his band have recently been signed – is talking about the gentrification of Peckham; how he used to regularly accompany his mum to a local fish market when he was seven.
 "Now it’s a bloody tapas bar.
 Tapas!" he exclaims.
 Another young man wearing Scandinavian knitwear is starting a new job as a primary school teacher in the North East in a couple of weeks.
 He holds out a powder-smattered palm and asks if anyone want the last of his MDMA.
-I catch a familiar glimpse of Yafet Bisrat from earlier, dancing away in his blue Berghaus coat as rain sprinkles from the sky, and happiest of all; a man in a fur coat, leaping around with a shopping basket of carrots atop his head.
+Rain sprinkles from the sky, and a man in a fur coat, leaps around with a shopping basket of carrots atop his head.

 A steady flow of people weave in and out of the maze of tents on their way to join us atop the highest point in the campsite, arms waving in the air like old friends.
 There isn’t a phone in sight; no battery is made to last this long.
 These are the parameters of human narrative we long for when at home, in the real world, where strangers are threatening and shameless posturing is rampant.
 It might be chemically enhanced, but surely this is real human existence in its unbridled, unshowered form.
 No Instagram, no Twitter, no Snapchat, no Vine, no glowing portals ready to destroy the skeletons of conversation at any given moment.
 The sky is beginning to shed its darkness, becoming a vast bleeding hue of pink above our heads.
 Dawn is imminent.
 There’s a groan as the music momentarily stops.
 There’s some urgent fiddling with the boom box before the opening bars of Destiny’s Child’s ‘Bootylicious’ play out and there’s a loud roar of approval.
 The dancing continues.
 Who needs tomorrow?
 Tomorrow can wait.
 Can you handle this?